Fraiddd/ODBX_LIB/README.md

-# ODBX_LIB
+# ObjectDBX

 [ObjectDBX](https://help.autodesk.com/view/OARX/2019/FRA/?guid=GUID-FF60A11B-1169-483C-9A65-85203B3A1440) allows you to create your own 'ObjectDBX Host Application' a standalone application that can load and manipulate drawings.
+ObjectDBX is a subset of ObjectARX and a C++ object‐oriented API for manipulating AutoCAD and its related objects, collections, properties, methods.

-This is perfect for batch processing dwgs.
+This is perfect for batch processing of dwgs, especially for looking up information.
+Editing drawings is trickier because it' limited.

-But limited:

-  -
+    - No access to System Variables (getvar ...)

+    - No Selection sets (ssget ...)

+    - No ent fonctions (entmod ...)

+    - No Application Methodes (vla-zoomextents ...)

 ### The function that retrieves the ObjectDBX :